 To work with time-aware content, you must configure the layer's temporal properties to indicate where the data exists in time.
 This configuration can be either based on attribute fields in the data, such as the date and time of earthquakes, or set to a fixed extent for the entire layer, such as an aerial image with an effective lifespan of three months.

-The time properties available for the layer vary depending on the dataset.
-For feature classes and mosaic datasets, you have the option to specify one field (time field) or two fields (a start time field and, optionally, an end time field).
-However, for netCDF feature layers, you can choose to specify either a time dimension or the attribute fields containing the time values.
-For netCDF raster layers, you can only specify the time dimension that allows you to visualize data over time.
+For data that contains temporal values, the time properties available for the layer vary depending on the dataset.
+For feature classes, stand-alone tables, catalog datasets, mosaic datasets, and netCDF feature layers, you can specify one field (time field) or two fields (a start time field and, optionally, an end time field).
+However, netCDF layers also allow you to specify a time dimension, which is the only time option for netCDF raster layers.
 For data that includes both date and time information, you can optionally specify a time zone for the layer.

 - Double-click the temporal dataset in the Contents pane to open the Layer Properties dialog box.